ros-navigation/docs.nav2.org/configuration/packages/configuring-controller-server.rst

   ============== ================
   Type           Default
   -------------- ----------------
-  vector<string> ["PathHandler"]
+  vector<string> ["path_handler"]
   ============== ================

   Description
     Mapped name for path handler plugin for processing path from the planner.
-When the number of the plugins is more than 2, each :code:`FollowPath` action needs to specify the path handler plugin name with its :code:`path_handler_id` field.
+When the number of the plugins is more than 2, each :code:`follow_path` action needs to specify the path handler plugin name with its :code:`path_handler_id` field.

   Note
     The plugin namespace defined needs to have a :code:`plugin` parameter defining the type of plugin to be loaded in the namespace.